stefaneidelloth/treezjs/doc/installation/jupyterLabInstallation.md

 Trouble shooting:

-* If pip.exe can not be found, please ensure that pip.exe is incluclued in the windows system environmenat variable PATH or navigate to the Scripts folder of you python installation first
+* If pip.exe can not be found, please ensure that pip.exe is included in the Windows system environment variable PATH or navigate to the Scripts folder of you python installation first

-* If you are behind a firewall, please ensure to set the right proxy before running pip.exe, e.g. with following console command:
+* If you are behind a firewall, please ensure to set the right proxy before running pip.exe, for example with following console command:

 >SET HTTPS_PROXY=153.33.222.111:3128